 The name of this organization is the Bangladesh Medical Society of NSW.
 It is a member of the Federation of the Bangladesh Medical Societies of Australia (FBMSA)

-The objectives of the Society are to promote the science and art of medicine, the betterment of public health, and to represent the issues particular to the medical profession in Australia.
+The objects of the Society are to promote the science and art of medicine, the betterment of public health, and to represent the issues particular to the medical profession in Australia.

 The Bangladesh Medical Society of NSW shall be composed of medical practitioners, medical students and allied health professionals.

 The governing body of the BMS shall be the Executive Committee, which shall be composed of elected members.

 The Officers of the Society shall consist of a President, three Vice-Presidents, a General Secretary, two Joint Secretaries, a Treasurer, an Organizing Secretary, an Education Secretary, a Publication Secretary, a Social Welfare and Cultural Secretary, and 13 members.
 The above positions shall be described and regulated as set forth in the constitution.
 Three additional EC members may be co-opted by the newly elected EC.
 (Joint Secretary 1 = Joint Sec plus Social welfare in addition of Joint Secretary’s role.
 Joint Secretary 2 = Joint Sec plus Website in addition of Joint Secretary’s role)